 Experimental Psychology, Ph.D.

-Saint Louis University’s multifaceted, full-time Ph.D. program in experimental psychology prepares students for academic teaching and research careers in cognitive neuroscience, developmental or social psychology.
+Saint Louis University’s multifaceted, full-time Ph.D. program in experimental psychology prepares students for academic teaching and research careers in cognitive neuroscience, developmental psychology, and social psychology.

 Curriculum Overview